19 Best Egg Laying Chicken Breeds: With Name and Pictures

 The hens are brown, but the males are white.
 They are medium size chickens; the rooster weighs 6 lbs, while the hen weighs 5 lbs.

 The downside of these chickens is their vulnerability to prolapse and kidney-related diseases.
-They almost resemble Golden Comet, Rhodes Island Red, and Red Star chickens
+They almost resemble Golden Comet, Rhode Island Red, and Red Star chickens

 These are not the kinds of chickens that are noisy when they lay eggs.
 They are not suitable for meat but are edible.
 The downside of this chicken breed is its life expectancy.
 It has a lifespan of about 3–4 years.